Categories

 Tunnel of Hope

-The Tunnel of Hope is a little away from the center.
+The Tunnel of Hope is a little way from the center.
 This place was critical to the survival and lives of many of the city's inhabitants during the Balkan War because food, medicine, animals, people, weapons, and other necessities were smuggled in and out of the city during the siege of Sarajevo.
 In addition to going down a small part of the tunnel, you can listen to a presentation and view an exhibition.
 We would recommend the trip to anyone who wants to know a little more about the Balkan War.

-Visegrad bridge (Mehmed Paša Sokolović Bridge)
+Visegrad Bridge (Mehmed Paša Sokolović Bridge)

 Andrićgrad and Mehmed Paša Sokolović Bridge